BW PolyureaProtective CoatingsContact

 BW6-9527 + Quartz Sand Second Build Layer

-Fine-sand build layer that improves surface uniformity and creates a sanding-ready base.
+Fine-sand build layer for added thickness, surface uniformity and sanding-ready preparation

 4. 04